ChatGPT Image Jun 11, 2026, 11_26_21 AM.png

 The Last Gift

-A ceremonial offering for those in need — held with heart, not cost.
+A ceremonial offering for those in need — held with heart.

 Every life deserves a meaningful goodbye.
 But for some, the weight of loss is made heavier by hardship.
 The Last Gift is my way of honouring those moments — by offering personalised funeral or memorial ceremonies to individuals and families experiencing financial or personal difficulty.